“Why should I buy your referral solution if I can build it myself?” Well, you aren’t the only one wondering!

 Factor #2: Design.

-Think of not how long it takes to craft a visual part of a campaign but of how strongly it attracts new and old customers, and of the strange phenomenon of how images influence our subconsciousness — and, not only that but can show your product in a beautiful way.
+Think of not how long it takes to craft a visual part of a campaign but of how strongly it attracts new and old customers.
+Images influence our subconsciousness — and, not only that but can show your product in a beautiful way.
 Since everything exists side by side, you will need to hire a designer or allocate an existing design recourse, who will be responsible for beautifying your campaigns.

 Factor #3: A/B testing.